RosyTucker/react-feature-toggles/README.md

 ## Changes

+- Version 2.0.2 unsures an undefined toggle is treated a false
-- Version 2.0 removes a containing div around the provider children, should you need this div, please add it in yourself.
+- Version 2.0.1 removes a containing div around the provider children, should you need this div, please add it in yourself.